Practical Strategies to Resolve Conflict in Real Time

 The following three skills are core competencies of emotional intelligence:

-1. Self-Awareness - We use our self-awareness skills to notice our feelings and judge if our needs are being satisfied.
+1. Self-Awareness - We use our self-awareness skills to notice our feelings and judge if our needs are satisfied.

-2. Self-Management - As we become more self-aware we use our self-management skills to express our feelings and act accordingly to benefit our relationships.
+2. Self-Management - As we become more self-aware, we use our self-management skills to express our feelings and act accordingly to benefit our relationships.

 Repair Conflict in Real Time